Parameter-Efficient Fine-Tuning of Large Language Models for Unit Test Generation: An Empirical Study: Experimental design

 \subsubsection{Similarity}

-BLEU score \cite{Papineni2002BleuAM} is a very common metric used to evaluate natural language machine translation.
+BLEU score by \citet{Papineni2002BleuAM} is a very common metric used to evaluate natural language machine translation.
 It measures the similarity of the machine-translated text to the reference translations.
-However, \citet{Ren2020CodeBLEUAM} recognized that it neglects important syntactic and semantic features of programming languages.
-To remedy this, they developed CodeBLEU \cite{Ren2020CodeBLEUAM}.
+However, \citet{Ren2020CodeBLEUAM} recognized that the BLEU score neglects important syntactic and semantic features of programming languages.
+To remedy this, they developed CodeBLEU \citep{Ren2020CodeBLEUAM}.
 Based on n-gram matching used in BLEU, they further augment the scoring by leveraging abstract syntax trees (AST) and code semantics via data flow.
 To evaluate the primary performance of the various PEFT methods, we use CodeBLEU to measure the similarity between the generated unit test code and the ground truth.
+In our experiments, we use the tokenizer\_13a \footnote{\url{https://github.com/mjpost/sacrebleu/blob/master/sacrebleu/tokenizers/tokenizer_13a.py}} from SacreBLEU by \citet{bojar2018call}, equivalent to the standard mteval-v13a tokenizer used by the Conference on Machine Translation (WMT).